devchrisd/iLyrics/Readme.txt

  - Get LRC lyrics from online resource and save as local file
  - show lyrics in KaraOK style
  - playlist: add and remove songs to playlist
- - using HTML5 audio element, no plugin required
+ - use HTML5 audio element, no plugin required
+ - can read and apply offset in .lrc file:
+    format:
+        [offset:300]    // delay 300ms
+        or
+        [offset:-300]   // shift ahead 300ms
+ - loop playlist

 Testing Environment: